Technorely/tendermint/docs/DOCS_README.md

 # Docs Build Workflow

-The documentation for Tendermint Core is hosted at:
+The documentation for Tenderely Core is hosted at:

 - https://tendermint.com/docs/ and
 - https://tendermint-staging.interblock.io/docs/